ZaviQ7/Snake-Mini-Game/README.md

 # Python Snake Mini-Game

-A classic implementation of the Snake game built with Python and the Pygame library.
-This is a simple, fun project perfect for beginners learning game development concepts.
+An enhanced version of the classic Snake game built with Python and Pygame.
+This project features a full graphical user interface (GUI) menu, configurable game settings, visual themes, and session high score tracking.

 ## Features

-*   Classic snake gameplay: control the snake to eat the food.
-*   The snake grows longer each time it eats.
+*   **Interactive GUI Menu:** A full start screen to control all settings before playing.
+*   **Configurable Difficulty:** Choose between Slow, Normal, and Fast snake speeds directly from the menu.
+*   **Configurable Block Size:** Select Small, Medium, or Large block sizes to change the game's look and challenge.
+*   **Light & Dark Themes:** Instantly switch between a sleek dark mode and a clean light mode.
-*   The game ends if the snake hits the wall or itself.
+*   **Session High Score:** The game tracks and displays the highest score achieved since the program was launched.
-*   Real-time score tracking.
-*   Option to play again or quit after a game over.
+*   **Automatic Fullscreen:** The game launches in an immersive, borderless fullscreen mode.
+*   **Classic, Responsive Gameplay:** Core snake mechanics are smooth and bug-free.

 ## How to Run